Industry Overview

 Growth in the industry and in consumption has all been based around the rapid rise in the popularity of the specialty tomatoes; i.e. vine ripened, on the vine, both standard size and smaller, and the plum and cherry types.

 The range of varieties grown has increased dramatically through the specialty varieties and most are of Dutch origin.
 Some are traditional types, while others are vine ripened or long shelf life cherry or cocktail tomatoes.
-Speciality tomatoes include small, medium and large varieties on the truss, tray packed, or loose in bags, plus some small and normal size plum tomatoes.
+Specialty tomatoes include small, medium and large varieties on the truss, tray packed, or loose in bags, plus some small and normal size plum tomatoes.
 The range of specialty and pre-packed tomatoes has increased dramatically in the last ten to fifteen years.
 Otherwise the main product is "standard round loose tomatoes".
 In the North Island, most fruit is picked without the calyx while the opposite occurs in the South Island.

 The NZ tomato industry